equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 keys](https://help.github.com/articles/generating-ssh-keys/) on some laptop or VM, and copy the private key to Chromebook downloads folder.
 Then when you are creating new connection in Chomebook Secure Shel extension, tell it to use this key.
-Chromebook will then store this priate key in some folder outside Downloads folder, so then you can delete from Downloads folder.
+Chromebook will then store this private key in some folder outside Downloads folder, so then you can delete from Downloads folder.

 | Remember kids, having a password on a server is irresponsible and